gromacs/gromacs/docs/doxygen/lib/mdmodules.md

   defined conversions in the process.
 This transformation is one-way only, although the framework keeps track of the origin of each value to provide sensible error messages that have the original mdp option name included.
-  Because the mapping is not two-way, there is some loss of functionality related to mdp file handling in grompp (in particular, the `-po` option) for options belonging to the new-style modules.

   It calls initMdpOptions() for the module(s), initializing a single Options object that has the input options.